stianh/gradle-jaxb-plugin/README.md

         dependencies {
           // This first line specifies which version of the xjc compiler to use jaxb 'com.sun.xml.bind:jaxb-xjc:2.1.12'

-          jaxb '<other dependency which the generated classes need>' }
+          compile '<other dependency which the generated classes need>' }

 * the jaxb source directory sets